USS Gerald R. Ford: 2023

+She departed Naval Station Norfolk on her first deployment on 2 May 2023.
 On 3 May 2023, Gerald R. Ford departed Naval Station Norfolk on her first full-length deployment and was scheduled to be operating in the 2nd and 6th Fleet's Area of Responsibility.
-On 24 May the ship arrived just outside Oslo, Norway, for NATO exercises, hosting a visit from Norway's Crown Prince Haakon.
+On 24 May, the ship arrived just outside Oslo, Norway, for NATO exercises, hosting a visit from Norway's Crown Prince Haakon.
 She was scheduled to head towards the Arctic Ocean later for further drills.
-On 26 June the ship sailed to the Mediterranean Sea and arrived at Split, Croatia, for crew rest.
+On 26 June, the ship sailed to the Mediterranean Sea and arrived at Split, Croatia, for crew rest.
 In early October, Gerald R. Ford conducted naval exercises with the Italian navy in the Ionian Sea.